-"Donald .
-Powell's article would be just as effective if he left out cize.
-I merely read the paper.
+"Donald Powell's article would be just as effective if he left out

 V. W. Ault, Chicago, Ill.

 Segregation

 (From a Negro Fellow-Worker) As an observation on what you have written in regard to the Nine-Point Program of the Interracial Committee I wonder if you'd be interested in the following?